dattpatel99/Restaurant/README.md

 # Restaurant

-This is a restaurant page
+This is a restaurant page.
+THe login, singup and logout features work.
+Information collected in signup is displayed to admin only.